wekey1998/Sentimental-Analysis-via-Web-Scrapping/README.md

 # Sentiment Analysis on Scraped Text Data

 ## Project Overview
-In this project, we scraped content from various articles hosted on the Blackcoffer website using article URLs provided in a link file.
-After scraping the data, we performed sentiment analysis using a dictionary to calculate key sentiment scores such as **Positive Score**, **Negative Score**, **Polarity Score**, and **Subjectivity Score**.
-Additionally, we extracted linguistic features like **Word Count**, **Average Sentence Length**, **Average Word Length**, and **Personal Pronouns**.
+In this project, I scraped content from various articles hosted on the Blackcoffer website using article URLs provided in a link file.
+After scraping the data, performed sentiment analysis using a dictionary to calculate key sentiment scores such as **Positive Score**, **Negative Score**, **Polarity Score**, and **Subjectivity Score**.
+Additionally, extracted linguistic features like **Word Count**, **Average Sentence Length**, **Average Word Length**, and **Personal Pronouns**.
 The entire process is performed programmatically using Python.

 ## Steps Completed